-This item allows you to enable or disable the function of Advanced Configuration and Power Interface which offers improved power management.
+This item allows you to enable or disable the function of Advanced Configuration and Power Interface which offers improved power management when ATX power supply is installed.
+Please disable this function if your power supply is AT type.

 3.5.2 Power Management